open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 ##### Configure the exporter programmatically

 You can also configure OTLP exporters programmatically.
-This configuration will replace the default OTLP exporter, and will add a custom header to the requests.
+This configuration replaces the default OTLP exporter and adds a custom header to the requests.

 ```java
 package io.opentelemetry.example.graal;